Anatomy, keeping it simple...

 As you focus on activating your pelvic floor muscles you will become more aware of the sensory feedback that they provide.
 This feedback is important for our sense of positioning and movement known as proprioception and for feeling how to move to improve your posture.

-The anatomy of the pelvic region is complicated.
-As well as the pelvic floor muscles there are other muscles and many connective tissue structures (fascia, tendons, ligaments etc).
+As well as the pelvic floor muscles there are other muscles and many connective tissue structures (fascia, tendons, ligaments etc) within the pelvis.

-Knowing the anatomical details isn't important but it's good to appreciate the complexity of the pelvic region to help understand why this region is the source of so much pain for many people and why correct usage of the pelvic floor muscles is central to a healthy, balanced body.
+Knowing the anatomical details isn't important but it's good to appreciate the complexity of the pelvic region to help understand why it is the source of so much pain for so many people.